GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

 Configuration File
 ------------------

 The configuration file, :file:`geowebcache.xml`, will be looked for or created in the cache directory by default.
-A separate location can be set with the ``GEOWEBCACHE_CACHE_DIR`` variable or property in the same way as decribed above for ``GEOWEBCACHE_CACHE_DIR``.
+A separate location can be set with the ``GEOWEBCACHE_CONFIG_DIR`` variable or property in the same way as decribed above for ``GEOWEBCACHE_CACHE_DIR``.

 BlobStore configuration
 -----------------------